 Escape the hectic city life by getting on a 10 minute bumboat ride to a peaceful, serene jungle filled with flora and fauna.
 Pulau Ubin is Singapore’s preserved island that’s home to the wetlands of Chek Jawa, traditional kampung villages, beautiful quarries and abundant wildlife.
 The humble little island gives you an immersive experience into what Singapore was like in the 1960s, and also serves as a perfect running spot!

 Are you inspired to put on your running shoes yet?
 For an extra kick to your workout, try these fitness hacks as well.
-As fun as running outdoors is, make sure you take the necessary precautions so that you don’t get injured on your workouts too.

 If you’re embarking on a new fitness routine, be sure to listen to your body, and give it enough vitamins and minerals to keep your immunity functioning at optimal levels.
 Check out our in-app Marketplace for a wide range of health and wellness supplements to compliment your active lifestyle!